yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 ## Gameplay overview

 With this mod you can play fast in the existing campaigns, you rush through the levels, almost like a speedrunner, but you don't need to know the levels and you can kill everyone.

+Weapon switch is now really instantaneous so you can chain kills.

+Fly with a fast grapple, rocket jump without taking self damage and take turns at high speed with more air control.

-Your weapons are more powerful, you takes less damage, there are more monsters so you smoothly kill loads of them.
+There are a lot of monsters but your weapons are more powerful and you takes less damage, so you smoothly kill loads of monsters.

-Use only Super Shootgun, Machine Gun, Rocket Launcher and Rail Gun.
+Use only really distinct weapons: Super Shootgun, Machine Gun, Rocket Launcher and Rail Gun.
 You get them directly on a new game, and all ammo items are still useful because they give you a small amount of ammo for those main weapons.

-Weapon switch is now really instantaneous, enjoy chaining kills with really distinct weapons.

-Fly with a fast grapple, and rocket jump without taking self damage.

 Almost never create a savegame, the mod has an auto-save every 30 seconds on different slots.